 What about permalinks?
-This theme isn't build using permalinks because it makes linking and directory structures problematic.
+This theme isn't build using permalinks because it makes linking problematic.
 Permalinks generate an index file inside a folder for each file in the output.
-This makes it so links (to other pages as well as to resources such as styles and scripts) need to include .../ depending upon where the other assets are located.
-But for any pages outside folders, such as the index.html page, you wouldn't use the .../ structure.
+This makes it so links (to other pages as well as to resources such as styles and scripts) need to include ../ depending upon where the other assets are located.

 Basically, permalinks complicate the linking structure significantly, so they aren't used here.
-As a result, page URLs have an .html extension.
+As a result, page URLs have a .html extension.
 If you include permalink: something in your frontmatter, your link to the page will break (actually, you could still go to sample instead of sample.html, but none of the styles or scripts will be correctly referenced).